CS677-IoT-Labs/Lab2---Sensors/README.md

 2. Sends the bit pattern using the function you wrote.
 3. Asynchronously listen for data on the other thread, and when the bit pattern specfied by you is received, print that.

-On the serial plotter, it should look something like this:
+On the serial plotter, it might look something like this:

 ![1709605384333](image/man/1709605384333.png)
 *The bitstring 10101010 sent over serial to LDR.*